The cult of constitutional law has been a complete and utter failure

 Brown and nearly everyone in the center-left legal establishment still have not learned that the Republican Party is not conservative.
 It is reactionary and as such, it has absolutely no regard for precedent the way that actual conservatives do.

 People fighting for a return to feudalism will never engage in a fair fight.
-This reality necessitates a strategic adjustment, yet Democratic leaders did not heed the warning signs.
+This reality necessitates a strategic adjustment, yet Democratic leaders even now are not responding as they must.
 Despite seeing Republicans campaign for decades on seizing control of the judiciary, they failed to educate Democratic voters about what was at stake.
 Even worse, Democratic elites under then-president Barack Obama deliberately abandoned the idea of competing in every state, ceding control of the Senate’s judicial confirmation power to Mitch McConnell, who abused it in every way possible, including stealing a Supreme Court seat from Obama.

 We are now living with the consequences of these grave mistakes.
 The judicial landscape has been dramatically reshaped, and the left finds itself on the back foot, grappling with a legal system run by people seeking to replace it with Christian theocracy.